Further travel delays affecting Great Western Railway services

 This is not specifically a Great Western Railway problem – Rail Network Scotland issued a similar service warning relating to rainfall last month – but stations served by Great Western Railway trains have been made inaccessible in recent days due to intense flooding.

 Didcot station has flooded to the point that some services have been unable to stop at the station entirely.
 This is having a knock-on effect for surrounding areas.
-While stations between London Paddington and Oxford and the Cotswolds have not seen as much flooding, these routes are running at a reduced service due to flooding in other areas.
+While stations between Paddington and Oxford and the Cotswolds have not seen as much flooding, these routes are running at a reduced service due to flooding in other areas.

 As such, passengers are advised to travel early regardless of the flooding in their local areas.

-Localised flooding has meant that the line is entirely closed between and Taunton, and between Swindon and Parkway.
+Localised flooding has meant that the line is entirely closed between Reading and Taunton, and between Swindon and Parkway.

 London Paddington departure board // Credit: Great Wetern Railway